tpayne/lang-examples/nodejs/genai/openai/chatbot/README.md

 Using the Chatbot for DevEx and DevOps
 --------------------------------------
 You can find various sample conversations held with the chatbot [here](samples/).
-They show how the bot can interact with
+They show how the bot can interact with...
 * Kubernetes and DockerHub
 * GitHub code operations
 * GitHub actions operations